 Two decades ago, a pair of conservation-minded California farmers had a path-breaking realization: farmers and ecologists could work together to regenerate riparian forests.

-River Partner pioneered the use of agricultural techniques combined with ecological science to re-introduce critical habitat in California on a scale not undertaken by any other organization.
+River Partners pioneered the use of agricultural techniques combined with ecological science to re-introduce critical habitat in California on a scale not undertaken by any other organization.
 Our practices establish self-sustaining forests from seeds in just three years.

 Repairing some of the most threatened ecology in the state creates a lifeline for fragile species, and a valuable flood-control alternative to levees and dams.

 Our work allows riparian areas the full breadth of their natural purpose: nurseries for young salmon, rich habitat for birds, mammals and pollinators, a buffer zone for floodwaters, and a place for people to reconnect with the natural world.
-Our experience in the field and close connections with communities has taught us that restored floodplains can also provide much more.
+Our experience in the field and close connections with communities have taught us that restored floodplains can also provide much more.

 River forests lower flood risk to downstream communities by reducing erosion and allowing floodwaters to slow down and spread out.